fga-eps-mds/2019.1-hubcare-docs/README.md

 ## Contributing

-Please make sure to read the [Contributing Guide]() before making a pull request.
+Please make sure to read the [Contribution Guide]() before making a pull request.
 After you've read, don't forget to take an issue!

 ## License